hmcts/ops-runbooks/network/palos/troubleshooting.md

 #### **Troubleshooting tip:**

-1. Follow the steps in [the connecting guide](connecting.md) and log into one of the palos in the environment where your changes are failing to apply.
+1. Follow the steps in [the connecting guide](connecting.md) and log into one of the Palos in the environment where your changes are failing to apply.

 2. Once you're logged in you will see a commit button in the top right-hand side of your screen like below:
     <details>